Yvonne McGuinness: Personal life

-McGuinness married actor Cillian Murphy in 2004 many years after their late 1990s introduction.
+McGuinness met actor Cillian Murphy in the late 1990s and they married in 2004.
 They have two sons, born in 2005 and 2007.
 McGuinness keeps her private life secluded from public attention.
+During the acceptance speech at the 2024 Academy Awards, Cillian Murphy expressed his appreciation for McGuinness.
+The public recognition from McGuinness through this media appearance earned her limited media visibility.

 McGuinness emphasized artistic independence to Art Monthly in a 2024 interview when she stated, "My work operates within its own framework to investigate spatial constructs together with community projects across multiple platforms".
-McGuinness has maintained her art practice in Ireland by developing constructs and video installations for specific sites.

-During the acceptance speech at the 2024 Academy Awards, Cillian Murphy expressed his appreciation for McGuinness.
-The public recognition from McGuinness through this media appearance earned her limited media visibility but her artistic practice stayed at the centre of her professional work.

-McGuinness splits her days between creating art and caring for her family while residing in Ireland.
-Through multiple exhibitions staged across Europe she has continued to investigate themes about place alongside identity and community bonds.
-McGuinness stands as an essential figure in contemporary Irish artwork by enhancing discussions about spatial practice and participatory art-making processes.